 A: Our pottery is only available at our on-site Gift Shop at this time due to limited inventory and shipping challenges.
 The pottery is made by the participants during their Creative Skills class time and we also feel that having shoppers experience Coventry’s program and observe the pottery being created adds to the uniqueness and value of each piece.
 As we say at Coventry, "Give a gift with a story behind it"

 A: Our pottery is intended for decorative purposes only.

 Q: When can I shop?

-A: Our Gift Shop is open during regular sessions on Tuesdays and Thursdays 9:00 – 3:00 AND our annual Christmas Open House the 1st weekend in December.
+A: Our Gift Shop is open during regular sessions on Monday-Thursdays 9:00 – 3:00 and at our annual Christmas Open House the 1st weekend in December and our Spring Shopping event the 2nd weekend in May each year.
 See Buy Our Pottery.

 Q: If I want to volunteer, should I have past experience with special needs or pottery?

 A: Not necessary but helpful.
 We appreciate and are ready to accept volunteers that have a willing heart to learn.
 We offer a full day of training at the beginning of each session and instruction continues as needed to prepare anyone who wishes to join us a volunteer.
 All must meet initial volunteer qualifications.
 Click on Get Involved for more details.

 Q: Is there an age limit for volunteers?

 A: Program volunteers are required to be 18 or older as they are working with adults.
 For general volunteering opportunities we offer group work days that are focused on facility upkeep, general cleaning, decoration for Christmas and assisting with our family fun days.